-The parent company only financial statements for the years ended December 31, 2022 and 2021 were authorized for issue in accordance with a resolution of the Board of Directors' meeting on March 22, 2023.
+The consolidated financial statements of the Company and its subsidiaries ("the Group") for the years ended December 31, 2022 and 2021 were authorized for issue in accordance with a resolution of the Board of Directors on March 22, 2023.

 3. Newly Issued or Revised Standards and Interpretations